DavidZagorski/raintree_test/README.md

 3. Provide a MySQL query that produces the insurancecode and the average payments per visit for the insurancecode that had the highest average payments per visit in 2017.

+#1 Solution
+* Table name is too long, we can reduce it length to <code>test_table</code>.
+* Change all column names to lowercase.
+* Split two words in column with underscore _

 #3 Solution